Formamide-based prebiotic chemistry: Prebiotic chemistry

-Current living forms on Earth are essentially composed of four types of molecular entities: (i) nucleic acids, (ii) proteins, (iii) carbohydrates, and (iv) lipids.
+Current lifeforms on Earth are essentially composed of four classes of macromolecular entities: nucleic acids, proteins, carbohydrates, and lipids.
 Nucleic acids (DNA and RNA) embody and express the genetic information and, together, constitute the genome and the apparatus for its expression (the genotype).
-Proteins, carbohydrates, and lipids form the structures, which harness and handle energy from the environment for organizing matter according to the instructions specified by the genotype, aiming to its conservation and transmission.
-The ensemble of proteins, carbohydrates, lipids and nucleic acids constitute the phenotype.
+Proteins, carbohydrates, and lipids form structures which harness and handle energy from the environment for organizing matter according to the instructions specified by the genotype, aiming to its conservation and transmission.
+The ensemble of proteins, carbohydrates, lipids, and nucleic acids constitute the phenotype.
 Life is thus made of the interaction of metabolism and genetics, of the genotype with the phenotype.
-Both are built around the chemistry of the most common elements of the universe (hydrogen, oxygen, nitrogen, and carbon), important although ancillary roles being played by phosphorus and sulphur, and by other elements.
+Both are built around the chemistry of the most common elements in the universe (hydrogen, oxygen, nitrogen, and carbon), with important although ancillary roles being played by phosphorus, sulphur, and a few other elements.

-Given the overwhelming variety of the chemically conceivable molecules, the fact that in biological systems we observe only a small subset of organic molecules has raised questions how and which different reaction pathways could have plausibly lead to the synthesis of pre-biological molecules on the primordial Earth.
+Given the overwhelming variety of the chemically conceivable molecules, the fact that in biological systems we observe only a small subset of all possible organic molecules has raised questions about how and which different reaction pathways could have plausibly led to the synthesis of pre-biological molecules on the primordial Earth.
 These are the main objectives of prebiotic chemistry research.